What is Zero Rated Supply

 Under GST, the refund procedure for Zero-Rated Supplies does not require a filing of any refund application (GST RFD-01) separately.
 The registered supplier can use the shipping bill as a refund claim in itself.

-As per the GST law, the shipping bill under consideration as a refund claim is required to fulfil the following two conditions:
+As per the GST law, the shipping bill under consideration as a refund claim is required to fulfill the following two conditions:

 - A person carrying the export goods should file an export manifest;

 - Applicant should have filed his GSTR-3B returns appropriately.

 Once the above two conditions are met, the refund process can be initiated by the department.